cRED-f/QuestGen-AI-Agent/README.md

 ## 🔒 Security Considerations

 - QuestGen-AI does not store your API keys permanently
-- Uploaded PDF files are processed temporarily and deleted once question generation is complete
+- Uploaded PDF files are securely stored in Convex and automatically deleted once question generation is complete
 - No user data is retained between sessions
 - API keys are transmitted securely but should still be protected carefully